École nationale des ponts et chaussées: PhDs

 The laboratories of the school host many PhD students (and classical CIFRE theses) wishing to engage in research, the financing of which is done mainly through corporate chairs.
-There were 40 PhDs awarded in 2021 to students working in the laboratories of the School and the Ecole des Ponts was welcoming, in 2021-2022, about 183 PhD students in its laboratories.
+Ecole nationale des ponts et chaussées was welcoming, in 2023–2024, 673 PhD students and postdoctoral fellows in its 12 laboratories.

 The Ingénieur programme students have the opportunity to complete their training with a PhD in the school's laboratories, or to prepare for it by pursuing a research Masters in these laboratories during their third year.

 École des Ponts Business School

 École des Ponts Business School is the business school of École des Ponts.
 It offers five types of programmes: Undergraduate Programs in International Management, The fully accredited Solvay-Ponts full-time MBA, the Executive MBA, the recently launched Executive DBA and the Custom & Corporate Programme.

 Students from École des Ponts benefit from the proximity with the business school in two ways: they can, in parallel to their engineering studies, take the business school's undergraduate "course in International Management (cIM)" and have the opportunity to pursue its MBA in their last year of study.

 In coopération with the École nationale de l'aviation civile, the school offers an Executive MBA in aviation in Morocco and China.

 The focus of the newly launched Executive-DBA is practical, rather than theoretical.
 The profile of applicants is therefore different than most PhD programs.